Parkinson’s physical therapy exercises improve balance, coordination, strength

 Exercises for Treating Parkinson’s with Physical Therapy

-Physical therapists can teach restorative and compensatory strategies that help to compensate for the changes your body is undergoing due to this disability.
-These include learning new movement techniques, such as taking two steps backward before turning down a hallway to prevent freezing, practicing how to get into and out of a chair, and fall prevention.
+Physical therapists, whether at a hospital or a wellness center, can teach restorative and compensatory strategies that help to compensate for the changes your body is undergoing due to this disability.
+These include learning new movement techniques, such as taking two steps backward before turning down a hallway to prevent freezing, practicing how to get in and out of a chair, and fall prevention.
 Amplitude training, which uses high steps, large arm swings, and other exaggerated movements, fights the progression of hypokinesia due to muscle rigidity, which results in small, shuffling movements.

 What Kind of Physical Therapist Do I Need?